houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 3, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms.
 In particular, by observing their syntax rules and that each regular expression denotes a language, I infer that they are both well-defined systems for denoting a class of languages.
 I also explain how theoretical regular expressions (by their equivalence to DFAs) are a regular language denoting mechanism.

 In section 4, I focus on how JavaScript regular expressions are not a regular language denoting mechanism.
 Firstly, I dive into some code to demonstrate the usefulness of backreferences.
 Then, by considering the JavaScript regular expression `/^(a*)b+\1$/` with a backreference as a counter-example, I informally prove that there's at least one instance of a JavaScript regular expression that does not denote a regular language.
-So, the class denoted by JavaScript regular expressions is not the class of regular languages.
+So, the class of languages denoted by JavaScript regular expressions is not the class of regular languages.
 So, they are not a regular language denoting mechanism.
 Hence, JavaScript regular expressions are not regular.
 As a plus, I show how `/^(a*)b+\1$/` denotes a context-free language by looking at the class of machines called pushdown automata (PDAs).

 Here's an informal argument summarising my cashing-out strategy and examination.